Qiskit/rustworkx/paper.md

 ![Time to create the USA road network graph with 23,947,347 nodes and 58,333,344 edges.\label{fig:creation}](paper_img/creation.png){ width=90% height=90% }

-The results in Figure \ref{fig:creation} show that _retworkx_ is on average 3x faster than _NetworkX_ on the benchmark. _retworkx_ is also the fastest among all libraries, being at least 5x faster than _igraph_ and _graph-tool_.
+The results in Figure \ref{fig:creation} shows that _retworkx_ is on average 3x faster than _NetworkX_ on the benchmark. _retworkx_ is also the fastest among all libraries, being at least 5x faster than _igraph_ and _graph-tool_.

 ## Shortest Path

 The second use case is to calculate the distance among nodes in a graph using Dijkstra's algorithm [@Dijkstra1959ANO]^[_igraph_ and _graph-tool_ use Johnson's algorithm [@Johnson1977] for all-pairs shortest paths, which contains Dijkstra's as a subroutine].
 We compare two scenarios.
 In the first scenario, we calculate the distance between two nodes in the USA road network.
-In the second scenario, we calculate the distance among all nodes in the City of Rome road network, with the dataset also coming from the 9th DIMACS challenge.
+In the second scenario, we calculate the distance among all nodes in the City of Rome road network, with the dataset also coming from the 9th DIMACS challenge [@Demetrescu2016].
 The City of Rome network has $\lvert V \rvert = 3,353$ nodes and $\lvert E \rvert = 8,870$ weighted edges.

 \begin{multicols}{2}
 \begin{figure}